David Davis (British politician): Secretary of State for Exiting the European Union (2016–2018)

 In November 2017, Davis acknowledged that the negotiations with the EU were difficult, but appealed to European countries not to "put politics above prosperity", implying that by doing so, countries like Germany would harm their own economies.
 He blamed Germany and France for blocking trade negotiations.
 Davis also argued that the UK and the EU should agree a free trade deal more comprehensive in scope than "any the EU has agreed before".

 Some politicians were angry because reports about the potential effect of Brexit on 58 economic sectors were severely edited before Davis gave them to the Exiting the European Union Select Committee.
 They maintained Davis – and by implication Theresa May's government – chose to disregard a binding and unanimous vote from MPs requiring the information to be provided in full.
 Davis later appeared to contradict his earlier assurances that impact analyses had been carried out when he said the government had not produced any economic forecasts of what would happen after the UK leaves the EU.

 David was sidelined in December 2017, mid-way through the negotiations, with the Prime Minister's Europe Adviser Olly Robbins taking charge of negotiations.
 In January 2018, former Irish Prime Minister Bertie Ahern said Davis did not understand the implications of Brexit for Ireland's border with Northern Ireland.
 On 8 July 2018, Davis resigned as Brexit Secretary as he did not "believe" in the Prime Minister's Chequers plan for Brexit.
-Following Davis' resignation, Steve Baker and Boris Johnson also resigned.
+Following Davis's resignation, Steve Baker and Boris Johnson also resigned.